Mrs K. Crampton

 At the beginning of the year children are encouraged to contribute to our class rules.
 This runs alongside the schools Golden Rules and is expected to further improve the learning environment for all and in turn developing strategies for 'Behaviour for Learning'.
 Conversation and discussion are encouraged in Year 5 and is balanced with dedication to learn and succeed through quiet and independent work.

 What do we learn?

 In Year 5 children cover a wide range of topics.
 Literacy and Numeracy play a huge part in everything they do.
 Children learn about many aspects and genre and grammar.
 In maths they will experience a wide and varied approach to all aspects of calculations and concepts.
 Through Science; they will learn about keeping healthy, properties of materials and the world around them through Challenge.
 In Science we will study life cycles of plants and animals and in History a range topics too; such as The Maya Civilisation and Charles 1st.

-Check out our classes galleries!
+Check out our Year Five class gallery!